 Quality Appearance and Tenderness

-7. Superior muscling – restricts the influence of dairy cattle
+7. Superior muscling – limits light-muscled cattle

 8. Practically free of capillary rupture – ensures the most visually appealing steak

 9. No dark cutters – ensures the most visually appealing steak

 10. No neck hump exceeding 2 inches – safeguards against cattle with more variability in tenderness

 While there is some overlap between USDA grades of beef and the Certified Angus Beef ® brand, there are some significant differences, as well.
 Our standards have always ensured a superior eating experience that goes beyond the USDA grade.